EleutherAI/lm-evaluation-harness/scripts/clean_training_data/README.md

 1) Collects all contamination text files that are to be removed from training data
 2) Filters training data by finding `N`gram matches between the training data and any contamination
-   1) `N`grams ignore case and punctation and are split on whitespace.
+   1) `N`grams ignore case and punctuation and are split on whitespace.
    2) Matching `N`gram substrings are removed, as is a `window_to_remove` character window around the match, splitting the training data into chunks
    3) Any chunks less than `minimum_slice_length` are removed